mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 Zazen is the “one object”.
 Whatever you do, there are always two objects, and also opportunity or action.
 Full action of your body and mind, this is one device, one object.
 Whenever you do zazen – or walking on the street, or working in the office, working in the kitchen – whatever you do, there is one device, one object.

-Shakyamuni Buddha showed the flowers with his hand, and [Mahākāśyapa](glossary#mahākāśyapa), one of his [disciples], smiled when he saw the Buddha’s flowers.
+Shakyamuni Buddha showed the flowers with his hand, and [Mahākāśyapa](glossary#mahākāśyapa), one of his disciples, smiled when he saw the Buddha’s flowers.
 “Mahākāśyapa smiled” is exactly one device; one opportunity, one action of Mahākāśyapa’s life.
 And the flowers shown by Buddha are “one object.”

 ##### 9:50

-“One word, one phrase”: You know [this] pretty well.
+“One word, one phrase”: You know this pretty well.
 This is the explanation of existence in a word.
 Without words and phrases, we cannot find the opportunity to communicate with each other.
 So if you want to teach something to people, we need four circumstances: one device, one object, one word, one phrase.
 Time, opportunity, action of your life, and your object.
 And also there is action: verbal action, or sometimes not verbal action.
 Even though you don’t use words, still there is [utterance].

 So, “One device, one object; one word, one phrase – the intent is that you will have a place to enter.”
 This is why it is said we have to use one device, one object, one word, one phrase: in order to teach; in order to communicate human life with human beings.
 Well, there is no reason “why,” because it is always there; without this, we cannot do anything at all.
 So, it’s completely beyond “why”.
 Before you make a question why, *it’s there*.
 It completely transcends the human questions of “why,” “what we should do or shouldn’t do”.